coldrye-archive/pingo-common/README.md

 # pingo-common

-pingo-common provides a suite of commonly used code for when implementing decorators.
+pingo-common provides commonly used code for implementing decorators.

 ## Releases